chscharun/FLOW3-Recaptcha/README.md

 ./flow3 package:activate Incloud.Recaptcha
 ```

-After this go to [http://www.google.com/recaptcha](http://www.google.com/recaptcha) and create some keys for your website
+After this go to [http://www.google.com/recaptcha](http://www.google.com/recaptcha) and create some keys for your website.

-Add them in Settings.yaml:
+Add them in settings.yaml:

 ```
 Incloud: